-Public Safety personnel participate in mandatory orientation programs for new students and employees and train incoming Jefferson personnel about campus safety and crime prevention.
+Public Safety personnel participate in mandatory orientation programs for new students and train incoming Jefferson personnel about campus safety and crime prevention.
 In addition, orientation programs address issues related to risk management and bystander intervention.
-Additional voluntary programming is provided throughout the year by the Public Safety Department, including annual "Street Smarts" programs, emergency procedures and other topics addressed in connection with campus partners such as the Department of Housing and Residence Life and the Student Personal Counseling Center.
+Additional voluntary programming is provided throughout the year by the Public Safety Department, including annual programs on the prevention of crime, emergency procedures and other topics addressed in connection with campus partners such as Residence Life, Facilities and the Student Counseling Center.
+Public Safety and Facilities personnel annually conduct a campus safety walk with members of the Student Government Association to review security systems, identify safety enhancements and discuss new initiatives.